Kayeeec/teaful/README.md

 setStore({ count: 10, username: "" });
 ```

-If you have to update several properties and you don't want to disturb the rest of the components that are using other store properties you can create a helper with `getStore`.
+If you have to update several properties and you don't want to disturb the rest of the components that are using other store properties you can create a helper with `setStore`.

 ```js
 export const { useStore, setStore } = createStore(initialStore);